orb-lang/espalier/doc/md/peg/node.md

 The `first, last, str` triple is gone\.

-Instead we have `o, stride`, with no direct reference to the string\.
-We also provide a full zipper during capture, with every child pointing to the parent
+Instead we have `o, stride`, We also provide a full zipper during capture, with every child pointing to the parent
 \(as in Node\), but also decorated with the index to the parent at which the child is found, on the `up` field\.